7 July–2 September 2018

 Saturday, 25 August 2018, 12-18h

-“My Worst Performance Ever” Queer Performance Workshop with Natalie Igor Dobkin
+“My Worst Performance Ever” Queer Performance Workshop with Natalie Igor Dobkin (EN)

 “My Worst Performance Ever” is a queer performance workshop that investigates the boundaries between professionalism and amateurism, entertainment and art, and the queer body in heteronormative spaces.
 In resistance to the call for professionalism, Natalie Igor Dobkin proposes amateurism as a strategy and practice with which to fight capitalism.
 The workshop incorporates drag, high-school dance parties, songs on demand, talent shows, reality television, and more.